BrenoFischer/gradys-gs/README.md

 <!--te-->
 Notice that the socket object must be instatiated already, and the connection 'OPEN'.
 The corresponding Consumer will receive the message and handle, acording to it's command type.

+A button can contain a different type, as checkbox.
+This button will have a different logic then a regular button.
+A specific thread will handle the command, repeating until the checkbox is unmarked.
+Marking a checkbox will result on the creation of a thread, unmarking it will cancel this thread.
+In order to create a checkbox button, you need to change the type to type="checkbox", on index.html, and pass the argument "checkbox" when creating a event handler on main.js: sendCommand(30, "checkbox");

+The button type will be insert inside the JSON message, sent by main.js to the corresponding Consumer.
+So the Consumer will know this is not a regular command, and will create or cancel a thread.

 ### Command button logic
 You already have a button on interface that sends a command, in this case '40', to a Consumer.
 This Consumer will be in charge to the command logic.